 Barga, as every authentic Tuscan town, boasts a marvellous Cathedral named Collegiata di San Cristoforo considered one of the most important Romanesque examples in all of Tuscany.
 The church is dedicated to the Patron Saint of the city, San Cristoforo, and is home to wonderful frescoes and sculptures dating back to ancient times; it’s the oldest religious building in Barga, since it was built over an earlier church of the XI century.

 Barga is an enchanting town to discover: it’s an ancient hilltop city completely surrounded by a lush green landscape, with valleys and mountains in the background.
 That’s why I strongly suggest you stroll along its lanes and tiny streets to explore its hidden corners, inhale its mysterious atmosphere and enjoy the breathtaking views.
 Take a walk in the old city center and you’ll bump into old historical palaces - Palazzo Balduini, Palazzo Angeli Palazzo Pancrazi and Palazzo Podestà just to mention a few - and churches like the Chiesa del Santissimo Crocifisso and Chiesa della Santissima Annunziata, home to prestigious art paintings.
-You’ll have the chance to admire marvellous architectures and, why not, try the local cuisine.

 Food & Music